Loading

 What you pay for, what's included, and why we keep things simple.

-When you pay for a consultation through InstantMed, you're paying for a genuine clinical service — not a rubber stamp.
+When you pay for a consultation through InstantMed, you're paying for a genuine clinical service - not a rubber stamp.
 Every request is reviewed by an AHPRA-registered doctor who assesses your symptoms, medical history, and the clinical appropriateness of your request.
-If something doesn't add up, the doctor will ask follow-up questions or decline the request entirely (with a full refund).
+If something doesn't add up, the doctor will ask follow-up questions or decline the request entirely.
+Full refund if the doctor declines.

 Your fee covers the doctor's review time, clinical assessment, document generation (medical certificates with unique verification IDs, or eScript generation for prescriptions), secure digital delivery, and encrypted storage of your records.
 If the reviewing doctor needs additional information before making a decision, that follow-up is included - no extra charge for the doctor doing their job properly.